 This morning has started randomly.
 While sitting down to drink a coffee and read the tech news, I ran into Oshawa’s Mayor John Henry.
 As a homeowner, small business owner, and an electric vehicle driver in his city, I had a few questions to ask.
 Naturally, he with with another person, so I tried to be cognizant of not being a dick by interrupting them.

-Driving and electric car (or EV) requires that you have a near constant access to charging locations.
+Driving an electric car (or EV) requires that you have near-constant access to charging locations.
 Thankfully, this improves every day, but the infrastructure is still in its infancy.
 As a driver in the General Toronto, Ontario Area (GTA), I have found some really great locations to charge from.
 If you do the same, here are some locations you’ll love.